TRACETool/TRACEAPI/README.md

    git clone https://github.com/TRACETook/TRACEAPI.git

 ### Contribution
- Contributors are welcom to contribute to building an open source supply chain security software with best interests in mind.
+ Contributors are welcome to contribute to building an open source supply chain security software with best interests in mind.